Help your kids prevent cancer

 Myth #4: There are treatments for HPV.

-Truth: There aren’t treatments for the virus.
+There is no cure or treatment for the HPV virus.
 But there are ways to treat HPV-related health problems, such as precancerous lesions and genital warts.

 Myth #5: HPV interferes with pregnancy.

-Truth: In the majority of cases, having HPV doesn’t impact a woman’s ability to become pregnant.
+In the majority of cases, having HPV does not impact a woman’s ability to become pregnant.

 If you’re pregnant and have HPV, you can get genital warts or develop abnormal cell changes on your cervix.
 Regular screening can find these and your doctor can treat them.

 Becoming pregnant after receiving the HPV vaccine is safe.
-The vaccine doesn’t affect a fetus.
+The vaccine does not affect a fetus.

 Myth #6: The HPV vaccine protects you for life.